erikshelley/obsidian-enhanced-treemap/README.md

 ## Settings

-Here is the [JSON code block](example/Settings.md) used to create the treemap below.
+The treemap below describes all of the available settings for the Enhanced Treemap plugin.
+Here is the [JSON code block](example/Settings.md) used to create it.

 ![Settings Image](./examples/Settings.png)